koyahatataku/2d-cutting-stock-problem/README.md

 - install ECLiPSe CLP(http://www.eclipseclp.org/) into your server/pc and

-- set the excutable program path into PATH environment variable.
+- set its excutable program path into PATH environment variable.

 in advance.